New Jersey Cancer Misdiagnosis Attorneys

 Perhaps the most significant element to anyone facing a life-threatening disease like cancer is time.
 Remembering it, savoring it, desiring more of it; time becomes a luxury, a coveted, diminishing commodity that tragically, no amount of money can buy.
 The moments, memories, and milestones that compose a life become increasingly significant as the life itself is placed in jeopardy.
 Sadly, cancer poses an incredible threat to the lives of so many in the United States and around the world.
 Still, perhaps more shockingly, cancer is misdiagnosed with astounding frequency, whether the diagnosis is incorrect, delayed, or never made at all.
 According to the American Journal of Medicine, cancer misdiagnosis represents approximately 15 percent of all new cancer diagnoses.
 Although some of these instances are unpreventable, there are millions more that result from the negligence of the medical professionals who are tasked with correctly identifying, evaluating, and pursuing potential threats to your health and survival.

-For decades, the legal professionals at Fronzuto Law Group have been dedicated to protecting and advocating for clients and their families who have suffered undue harm as a result of medical negligence.
+For decades, the lawyers at Fronzuto Law Group have been dedicated to protecting and advocating for clients and their families who have suffered undue harm as a result of cancer misdiagnosis, delayed diagnosis, failure to diagnose to cancer, and other forms of medical negligence.
 With millions of dollars in verdicts and settlements behind us, we remain on the front lines of the justice system every day, working to ensure that our clients receive the compensation that they deserve.
 At our firm, we see things differently, approaching each case, not as a client or a patient, but as a person.
 We are passionate about creating a dynamic relationship that truly epitomizes what it means to be a “counselor” to our clients.
 As we assist you in navigating the complex and often overwhelming journey ahead, our team of medical malpractice lawyer will ensure that you are thoroughly informed every step of the way.
 To speak with one of our knowledgeable New Jersey cancer misdiagnosis attorneys at Fronzuto Law Group free of charge, simply contact our offices at 973-435-4551 or contact us online to find the answers to your questions.

 Whether your cancer diagnosis was delayed, misinterpreted, or missed entirely, the attorneys at Fronzuto Law Group will thoroughly investigate your case to uncover potential sources of negligence, and take aggressive action against the parties responsible for your misdiagnosis.
-Our medical malpractice group has successfully advocated for clients facing a vast array of cancer misdiagnoses, including:
+Our medical malpractice group has successfully advocated for clients facing a vast array of cancer misdiagnoses and failures to diagnose in a timely manner, including:

 - Breast cancer